salorrego/nestjs-practice/README.md

 ## Description

-This repository was made for user to learn to add testing
+This repository was made for users to learn to add testing

 ## Required